kirazy/reskins-compatibility/README.md

 [Artisanal Reskins: Library](https://github.com/kirazy/reskins-library)

 **An ongoing effort in compatibility for small mods and Artisanal Reskins**
 This mod serves as the central location to unify and harmonize one-off mods or compatibility issues that players may experience with the Artisanal Reskins suite of mods.
+The scope is limited to mods that interact with either Bob's mods or Angel's mods, but in the future Artisanal Reskins may expand to include other mod sets.

 If there is a mod that is unsupported by Artisanal Reskins and you would like it to be, please make a thread on the discussion tab.

 If you are a mod author and want to support Artisanal Reskins, and find yourself in the position of wanting to add this mod as a dependency, please **stop** and talk to me.

-**Updates**
-This mod is constantly being worked on, but I am a graduate student and school has resumed.
-Regular content updates will be released monthly, and critical bugfixes will be released on an as-needed basis.
+**Update Schedule**
+Regular content and low-impact bugs will be released monthly.
+Critical bug fixes will be deployed on an as-needed basis.
+Locale updates will be released on the weekend of the week in which they are received from Crowdin.

 **Localization**
 You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
 You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).
-Locale updates will be released on the weekend they are received from Crowdin.

 ## Licensing